 • Influences: exposure, familiarity, attention, learning mechanisms

-• Explicit and implicit measures of preferences
+• Explicit measures of preferences

 • Rating scales: applications and limitations

-Hands on: Interpretation of preference mapping
+– Hands on: How to interpret preference mapping

-EXPECTATIONS & INDIVIDUAL DIFFERENCES
+EXPECTATIONS & IMPLICIT METHODS

 9.00-10.30 John Prescott – Explaining expectations